Wolk in his shoes: One month in, David Wolk plans for his district

 Wolk said they’re hoping to collaborate with the MINT Makerspace during daylight hours and the possible transition of Stafford Tech students who may thrive in that type of environment, still working toward their diploma with the help of the shop.

-Already, Wolk said they’re working on assigning and reassigning extra help where it’s needed, and have moved several students to the Allen Street Campus, and coming up with more nontraditional settings for the district’s students.
+Already, Wolk said, they’re working on assigning and reassigning extra help where it’s needed, and have moved several students to the Allen Street Campus, and are coming up with more nontraditional settings for the district’s students.

 But one of his favorite places to be, Wolk said, is the new campus at 77 Grove St., as some of the staff members there have familiar faces, including educator TJ Moran, one of his former students.